SAP/luigi/docs/getting-started.md

 You can install them by following the instructions in the `README` file.

-Advanced users can install our end-to-end example application which includes all of Luigi's features:
+**Advanced users** can install our end-to-end test example application which includes all of Luigi's features in one place:
 * [e2e example]()